And I wanted to, I don't normally have a show for tonight.

 I mean, a friend of mine was a bar singer for many years, and his voice was constantly going out until he got the right kind of singing training so that he could preserve his voice.

-So if I believe that there is a perfect singer buried inside everyone, that prayer, reflection, exhortation, and reading the Bible to them is going to unleash and uncork their Josh Groben Selindion inner perfect angelic voice, then I'm gonna not be very good at assembling a choir if it turns out that that's not the case.
+So if I believe that there is a perfect singer buried inside everyone, that prayer, reflection, exhortation, and reading the Bible to them is going to unleash and uncork their Josh Groben Selindion inner perfect angelic voice, then I'm going to not be very good at assembling a choir if it turns out that that's not the case.

 I get to go around, well, everyone is the same.

-We just have to teach them Christianity, we just have to bring them the rule of law and and so on.
+We just have to bring them the rule of law and so on.

-We've been blessed by God with certain advantages, and therefore it is incumbent upon us as Christians to go around the world and bring these advantages to everyone, and so on.
+We've been blessed by God with certain advantages, and therefore it is incumbent upon us as Christians to go around the world and bring these advantages to everyone and so on.

 It is one of the single worst ideas in all of human history to have that as your goal plan and your idea.

-If you could imagine you bring old smokers and croaky voiced people with no sense of tune or no sense of pitch, and you throw them all in your choir and you just pray for them all to become fantastic singers, you just end up with a discordant choir that turns people off music forever.
+If you could imagine you bring old smokers and croaky voiced people with no sense of tune or no sense of pitch and you throw them all in your choir and you just pray for them all to become fantastic singers, you just end up with a discordant choir that turns people off music forever.

-And you will have wasted your life rather than just picking some good singers, giving them a little training so they can preserve their voice, and unleashing, you know, the three tenorists, the eight tenors, did I see the ten tenors or s or something like that?
+And you will have wasted your life rather than just picking some good singers, giving them a little training so they can preserve their voice and unleashing, you know, the three tenors, the eight tenors.

 But yeah, so you don't.

-And of course, I I saw this process, it was kind of interesting because I was in I was at the National Theatre School in Montreal for almost two years, and took a bunch of singing classes, and you know, I I saw people who started with no singing training and then got a year of singing training.
+It was kind of interesting because I was at the National Theater School in Montreal for almost two years and took a bunch of singing classes.

 I went through the same process myself.